amperity/amperity-docs/amperity_reference/source/workflows.rst

 #.
 "Updating custom domain tables"
 #.
 "Generating databases"

-This often occurs when one of the following schema migration workflow tasks that are running in a different workflow have not finished:
+This often occurs when one of the following schema migrations that are running in a different workflow have not finished:

 #.
 "Domain table schema migration"
 #.
 "Sandbox pull: update domain tables"
 #.
 "Sandbox promotion: update domain tables"

-To resolve this error, wait for the schema migration workflow to complete, and then re-run the database.
+To resolve this error, wait for the schema migrations to complete, and then re-run the database.

 If the error persists use the **Contact Support** link to open a support ticket for this error and to follow along with the resolution.